zootle/energy-intake-predictor/data_sheet.md

 - Sixth Summary Edition (2002)
 - Seventh Summary Edition (2015)

-## Preprocessing/cleaning/labelling
+## Pre-processing, cleaning and labelling

-**Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?
+**Was any pre-processing/cleaning/labelling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?
 If so, please provide a description.
 If not, you may skip the remaining questions in this section.**

-Yes, pre-processing, cleaning, and labeling has been undertaken to ensure the accuracy, consistency, and usability of the dataset.
+Yes, pre-processing, cleaning, and labelling has been undertaken to ensure the accuracy, consistency, and usability of the dataset.
 Here are some steps that might have been involved:

 - Cleaning and Standardisation: Outliers that are significantly different from other observations and likely due to errors in data entry or measurement might be removed or corrected.
 Measurements have been aligned in grams, milligrams, etc.
-- Labeling:  Foods have been grouped into categories (e.g., fruits, vegetables, meats) to facilitate analysis and usage.
+- Labelling:  Foods have been grouped into categories (e.g., fruits, vegetables, meats) to facilitate analysis and usage.
-- Data Formatting: Organising the data into a format that is easy to access and analyze, such as tables with clearly defined columns for each nutrient.
+- Data Formatting: Organising the data into a format that is easy to access and analyse, such as tables with clearly defined columns for each nutrient.
 - Handling Missing Data: Missing values might have been handled by various imputation techniques where values are estimated based on other available data.

-**Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?**
+**Was the “raw” data saved in addition to the pre-processed/cleaned/labelled data (e.g., to support unanticipated future uses)?**

 The specific data is not explicitly detailed in publicly available information, however in most scientific and nutritional databases, especially those used for ongoing research and public health monitoring, it is common practice to retain raw data.